urho3d/urho3d/Readme.txt

 follow the Android SDK instructions on how to sign your APK properly.

 By default the Android package for Urho3D is com.googlecode.urho3d.
 For a real application you must replace this with your own package name.
-Unfortunately the name has to be replaced in several files:

-- Android/AndroidManifest.xml
-- Android/src/com/googlecode/urho3d/SDLActivity.java (rename directories also)
-- ThirdParty/SDL/include/SDL_config_android.h, look for the NATIVE_FUNCTION
-  macro
+The Urho3D activity subclasses the SDLActivity from org.libsdl.app package, whose name (or the JNI code from SDL library) does not have to be changed.

 iOS build process